fsxnet/infopack/readme.md

 While some files in this infopack remain static for some time there are others such as history.txt and systems.txt that get updated frequently.

+For more info on fsxNet be sure to visit fsxnet.nz